Resources > Healthy Community

 The Thrive Fund

 The Thrive Fund funds local projects to support children and young people's mental health and wellbeing.
-Applications for the first round of the Thrive Fund open on 1 May 2026.
+Applications for the first round of the Thrive Fund will close at 9:00 on the morning of 1st July.

 What is The Thrive Fund?